Coalville: Buildings and landmarks

-Standing a short distance from the old Co-operative Bakery, on the corner of Market Street and Wolsey Street are the former East Midland Housing Association Offices, which was provided with a third storey extension, circa 1990.
+Standing a short distance from the old Co-operative Bakery, on the corner of Market Street and Wolsey Road are the former East Midland Housing Association Offices, which was provided with a third storey extension, circa 1990.
 Founded in 1946 as a traditional housing association by a group of homeless ex-servicemen with an initial capital of just £39 and 10 shillings, this organisation has since transferred its headquarters to Memorial House on the Whitwick Business Park and is now a huge concern known as the East Midlands Group, acting as landlord for 18,000 homes.

 The former Leicestershire Miners' Association building at No. 8 Bakewell Street was built between 1926 and 1927 at a cost of £4000 Founded as the Coalville and District Miners' Association in 1887, this became the Leicestershire Miners' Association in about 1907 and held its meetings in a variety of venues around the district until the Bakewell Street premises was built.
 In 1945, this building became the headquarters for the Leicestershire Area of the National Union of Mineworkers.
 It is now home to a company called Stirling Solutions, which produces software for the road haulage industry.

 The Mantle Lane Signal Box has stood for more than a century overlooking the railway bridge on north side of Memorial Square.
 Opened in 1910, this is a 'Midland Railway Type 4c box', fitted with a 28 lever frame.
 Another signal box, dating from 1907, and which had stood at the crossing on Hotel Street, was dismantled several years ago and re-erected in the grounds of the Snibston Discovery Park.

 The Market Hall, housing the town's general market, was constructed in 1975 at a cost of approximately £300,000.
 According to a contemporary publication, "the construction of the twin hyperbolic paraboloid main roofs is unique".
 Situated next to the railway line, close to the site of the original station, it has been suggested that the Market Hall would make an ideal modern station should the railway be re-opened to passenger services.

 The Marlene Reid Centre on the corner of Belvoir Road and Melbourne Street was erected in 1881 as a Wesleyan Methodist chapel.
 This is a neat red brick structure, with rounded windows in the classical style forming an attractive feature in its upper storey frontage.